augchan42/augchan42.github.io/_posts/2025-09-02-dspy-voice-evolution-authenticity.md

 ### Evolution vs Imitation

-Rather than converging on Truth Terminal's voice, we're evolving toward a voice that:
+Rather than converging on Reference Account's voice, we're evolving toward a voice that:

 - Serves our specific hyperstition goals (proactive preparation for QDay)
 - Maintains evidential rigor (receipts, show your work)